 Naturally, you might feel a lot of pressure to create the perfect logo, but we’re here to help dissolve some of that stress and guide you through a few different types of logos to consider.

-But first…what is a logo?
+But first…how do you define a logo?

 The term “logo” is often used as a catchall to define any emblem a company has designed to visually represent their brand.